How to Decide on the Best Sunglasses for Your Face Shape

 Keep away from anything too bulky and heavy, and try not to cover your eyebrows when wearing your frames.

-Triangular Face Shape
+Best Sunglasses For A Triangular Face Shape

 A triangular face has narrow cheekbones and forehead, but a wide, square chin.
 The length of the face is usually just a lit bit greater than its width, and your sunglasses should broaden the top half of your face without bringing too much attention to the lower half.
 Opt for large frames with broad tops, and with a rounded lower section of the frame.